hamzajabbar-ua/CriticalMinerals/README.md

 **Reuters** separately reported that a U.S. government-led joint venture would buy roughly **$1.9 billion** of new Korea Zinc parent shares and obtain about a **10% stake** in the parent company.
 [7][8]

 The safe reading: the overall financing concept is clear, but the public materials treat capex, working capital, financing costs, and parent-level equity mechanics somewhat differently.
 When you see different dollar figures across reports, that is usually the difference between project-level capex and total investment including financing, or between the project entity and the parent-level equity transaction.
-Don't average them — pick the figure that matches what you're trying to measure.
+I wouldn’t average those numbers.
+I’d treat them as different slices of the financing structure: project capex, total investment, and parent-level equity mechanics.

 **Summary of confirmed financing components:**